-It’s time for an in depth series about business plans and what you have to be thinking about when you launch your business.
+It’s time for an in-depth series about the business plan format and what you have to be thinking about when you launch your business.
 A business plan writer can help you coalesce your thoughts and dreams into concrete information and facts which you can present to a lender or investor with confidence.

-Your business plan should embody the following concepts:
+Your business plan format should embody the following concepts:

-- The Goals.
-Your business plan should define specific business objectives and goals, include a timeline for meeting those goals, and include general parameters to guide your organization from the conception of your business through the planning stages to execution and success.
+- The Goals: Your business plan should define specific business objectives and goals, including a timeline for meeting those goals, and include general parameters to guide your organization from the conception of your business through the planning stages to execution and success.

-Your business plan should never be reduced to the following:
+Your business plan format should never be reduced to the following:

-- The Hodgepodge.
-A disconnected bundle of thoughts and ideas held together with bullet points is not a business plan.
-If you haven’t addressed the who, what, when, where, how and why, you can forget about attracting investors or convincing an lender to back you.
+- The Hodgepodge: A disconnected bundle of thoughts and ideas held together with bullet points is not a business plan.
+If you haven’t addressed the who, what, when, where, how, and why, you can forget about attracting investors or convincing a lender to back you.

-- The Hype.
-A fitness routine demonstration or elaborate puff of smoke may work on ‘Shark Tank’, but a serious banker or entrepreneur backer will want facts backed up by figures and statistics, not a bunch of fake guarantees and hyped up promises.
+- The Hype: A fitness routine demonstration or an elaborate puff of smoke may work on ‘Shark Tank’, but a serious banker or entrepreneur backer will want facts backed up by figures and statistics, not a bunch of fake guarantees and hyped-up promises.

 Our next post will deal with the Executive Summary of your business plan and why it should be the first and last thing on your mind, as well as how a business plan writer can help!